 - You Are a Badass: How to Stop Doubting Your Greatness and Start Living an Awesome Life by Jen Sincero

 I decided sometime ago after reading, watching and listening to some self-help material that I’m to surround myself with positive and successful people.
 That will support you and push you forward.
-So I thought since I don’t have many friends outside of family that I would surround myself with positive strong willed people through content consumption.
-I began to follow people on social media , YouTube, RSS feeds, books, movies, etc. that either provided self-help or had qualities in their own content that pushed positive values.
-In doing so thus far I learned that to be successful most of these people were into exercise and read books.
-However I’m not perfect and I seem to slip back into bad habits of not staying on this momentum of reading, exercising regularly and getting work done.
-I feel like time is ticking away and I’m not moving with it.
-I’m not making income to live and my savings is going away quickly.
-I do know that I will move on some how but I want to move on in a life with purpose and intent.
+So I thought since I don’t have many friends outside of family that I would surround myself with positive strong-willed people through content consumption.
+I began to follow people on social media, YouTube, RSS feeds, books, movies, etc. that either provided self-help or had qualities in their own content that pushed positive values.
+In doing so thus far I learned that to be successful most of these people were into exercise, and read books.
+However, I’m not perfect, and I seem to slip back into bad habits of not staying on this momentum of reading, exercising regularly, and getting work done.
+I feel like time is ticking away, and I’m not moving with it.
+I’m not making income to live, and my savings is going away quickly.
+With all this said, I somehow have this feeling of knowing that I will move on somehow, but how that will look and working out I have no idea.
+The main things I want is to live life with purpose and intent.

 I’m publishing this as part of 100 Days To Offload.
 You can join in yourself by visiting 100DaysToOffload.com.